Mostly Sunny With a High Near 56

 Saturday Night

 Mostly clear, with a low around 34.
-West southwest wind 8 to 13 mph.
+Breezy, with a west wind 6 to 15 mph, with gusts as high as 21 mph.

 Sunday